HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 In Figure 2-12, the red circle represents the Gaps in Care Reporting flow portion of the Quality Improvement Ecosystem.
 Please see [The Quality Improvement Ecosystem Diagram].

-{% include img-portrait.html img="gic-ecosystem_new.png" caption = "Figure 2-12 Quality Measure Ecosystem - Gaps in Care" %}
+{% include img-portrait.html img="gic-ecosystem_new.png" caption = "Figure 2-12 Quality Improvement Ecosystem - Gaps in Care" %}

 The Gaps in Care flow is between a provider and a measurement organization’s system performing analytics.